maniospas/sigmastar/README.md

 ## ⚙ Function types

 Type declarations like the above depend on structural matching of arguments.
 However, you may want to pass a function as an argument.
-The function type must be declared as a new primitive with the syntax `character {type}`.
-**There are no anonymous types.** This new primitive must also be denoted by a single character, letting us write skip type system complexities.
+To do so, the function's type must be declared as a new primitive with the syntax `character {type}`. **There are no anonymous types.** This new primitive must also be denoted by a single character.
+Overall, we skip many type system complexities.

 ```ruby
 * "sigmastar.ext" # import some python-defined symbols